-Here are 5 great activities for language development you can start using today.
-These language development activities are perfect for 2-3 year olds, toddlers, or preschoolers.
+Here are 5 language activities for preschoolers and toddlers you can start using today.
+These activities will encourage speech and language development for your toddler, preschooler, and 2-3 year olds.
+Now, let’s tackle some language development activities!

 Most children enjoy playing dress up games – role play will allow your child to explore his or her imagination without any restrictions.
 When you introduce different characters to the game, you can also introduce new words and help build your child’s language skills.
 If there are specific words or concepts you’ve been instructed to teach by your child’s therapist, create characters that allow you to work them in naturally.